 Frequently asked questions before a nose surgery include: What can I contribute to the success of my nose surgery?, Are there things I need to consider, things to avoid?

-You can actually make an important contribution to the success of your nasal surgery.
-The following instructions only apply to patients who are operated by Prof. Gassner.
-Please note that these tips should only be applied after prior consultation with Prof. Gassner.
+You can make an important contribution to the success of your nasal surgery.
+The following instructions only apply to patients who are operated by Dr. Gassner.
+Please note that this information should only be followed after prior consultation with Dr. Gassner.

-When the nasal mucosa is in good condition, it will also optimize the conditions for the operation.
-Application of a greasy skin cream or ointment to the inside of the nasal passages once daily for about one week before the operation helps to maintain and positively support maintain the mucous membrane.
+When the nasal mucosa is in good condition, conditions for the operation are optimized.
+Application of a greasy skin cream or ointment to the inside of the nasal passages once daily for about one week before the operation helps to maintain and positively support the mucous membranes.

 Exposure to the sun and tanning beds (Solariums) can cause inflammation and swelling of the skin.
-Therefore, these should be avoided beginning 10 days before the surgical date continuing until at least a week after surgery.
+Therefore, these should be avoided beginning 10 days before the surgical date.

 Nicotine reduces blood flow to the tissues and can delay wound healing.
-Therefore, consumption of cigarettes should be avoided beginning at least one week before until at least two weeks after surgery.
+Therefore, consumption of cigarettes should be minimized or avoided beginning at least one week before until at least two weeks after surgery.

 Frequently asked questions about nasal surgery are: How long do I have to wait before I can play sports?
 When can I wear glasses again?
 May I sunbathe, use the Solarium (tanning beds), have a sauna?
 Do stitches or packing need to be removed?

-You can make an important contribution to the success of your nasal surgery by following the recommendations that Professor Gassner gives you during your detailed consultation.
-A nasal correction is adapted individually and carried out differently patient to patient which often means the post operative treatment also needs to be adapted to the individual.
-The following instructions can only apply to patients operated by Dr. Gassner; these recommendations may only be followed by prior agreement with Dr. Gassner.
+You can make an important contribution to the success of your nasal surgery by following the recommendations that Dr. Gassner gives you during your detailed consultation.
+Nasal correction surgery is adapted individually and carried out differently patient to patient, which often means the post operative treatment are also adapted to the individual.
+The following instructions can only apply to patients operated by Dr. Gassner; these recommendations may only be followed after prior consultation with Dr. Gassner.